AleksanderMarek/speckle/README.md

 # Using the library

+For more details regarding the project, please visit the wiki pages: https://github.com/AleksanderMarek/speckle/wiki that will be gradually updated with more information.

 ## Speckle module
 This module generate a random speckle pattern of given image size (in pixels), and speckle size (also in pixels).
 It is possible to set the image such that